Ethereum confirms a forthcoming lower low

 Taking a look at our short-term oscillators, we see that the RSI, already near 30, turned down again, while the MACD lies below both its zero and trigger lines.
 Both indicators detect strong downside speed and support the notion for further declines.

 On the upside, we would like to see a clear break above 3405 before we start examining the case of a bullish reversal.
-This could confirm the break above the aforementioned downside line and perhaps pave the way towards the 3665 barriers, which acted as strong support between December 13th and January 3rd.
-If the bulls have the strength to keep sailing north, we could see the targeting the 3880 barriers, marked by the high of January 4th, where another break could carry extensions towards the 4140 zone, defined as resistance by the peak of December 23rd.
+This could confirm the break above the aforementioned downside line and perhaps pave the way towards the 3665 barrier, which acted as a strong support between December 13th and January 3rd.
+If the bulls have the strength to keep sailing north, we could see the targeting the 3880 barrier, marked by the high of January 4th, where another break could carry extensions towards the 4140 zone, defined as a resistance by the peak of December 23rd.

 The content we produce does not constitute investment advice or investment recommendation (should not be considered as such) and does not in any way constitute an invitation to acquire any financial instrument or product.
 JFD Group, its affiliates, agents, directors, officers or employees are not liable for any damages that may be caused by individual comments or statements by JFD Group analysts and assumes no liability with respect to the completeness and correctness of the content presented.
 The investor is solely responsible for the risk of his investment decisions.
 Accordingly, you should seek, if you consider appropriate, relevant independent professional advice on the investment considered.
 The analyses and comments presented do not include any consideration of your personal investment objectives, financial circumstances or needs.
 The content has not been prepared in accordance with the legal requirements for financial analyses and must therefore be viewed by the reader as marketing information.
 JFD Group prohibits the duplication or publication without explicit approval.